 20. Become an expert at pricing homes.

 It's virtually impossible to do a good job for either buyers or sellers if you don't know how to estimate a home's market value accurately.
 But insanely, this skill is rarely taught well and often is not taught at all.

-So practice, practice, practice.
+So, teach yourself.
 Do your own comparative market analyses for other agents' listings.
 Go to their open houses.
 Then track each listing and see what it sells for.
 Were you on target?

 Tip: Don't just look at recent pending and sold home data in the nearby area.
 Think like a buyer, and ask yourself, "If I missed out on this home, how many similar homes would I be looking at this weekend?"